 Skip to main content

-This guide describes the process to configure and register an Omni Omega validator.
+This guide describes the process to configure and register a validator on mainnet and Omega testnet.

 Pre-requisites